kenjdavidson/kenjdavidson.github.io/src/posts/2020/01/03/designing-my-first-app-part-1/index.md

 categories: [Project]
 title: Standardbred Mobile - Framework Selection Process - Part 1
 description: Walking through my development of Standardbred Mobile App from design to release.
-series:
-   name: Designing My First React Native App
-   index: 1
 tags: [React Native, Android, IOS]
+series: Designing My First React Native App
+order: 1
 ---

 My company recently released an Android and IOS app for our members to scan microchip data from their horses.
 Our US counterparts released the same type of app a few months before us, through a development shop which specializes in applications specific to this particular microchip - our choice at the time was (a) use the same shop to create essentially the same app for us, for a cost; or (b) design and develop the app in house.
 I want to walk through the full decision making process from start to end - for  my own personal reference - and to possibly help anyone facing the same questions.
 Just a few notes to being: